Hypoglycemia in a Newborn Baby

 What are possible complications of hypoglycemia in a newborn baby?The brain needs blood glucose to function.
 Not enough glucose can harm the brain's ability to function.
 Severe or long-lasting hypoglycemia may cause seizures and serious brain injury.

-Can hypoglycemia in a newborn baby be prevented?In many cases, there may not be a way to prevent hypoglycemia in a newborn baby.
+What can I do to prevent hypoglycemia in my newborn baby?In many cases, there may not be a way to prevent hypoglycemia in a newborn baby.
 For a baby with risk factors, healthcare providers will need to watch carefully for the signs and treat as soon as possible.
 Mothers with diabetes should keep their blood glucose levels in a normal range during pregnancy.
 This may help lower the risk for their baby.

 When should I call my child's healthcare provider?Call your baby’s healthcare provider right away you see signs of low blood sugar in your baby.
 Give your baby formula or a glucose and water mixture, if advised.